An erect to spreading shrub to 2 metres tall.

 The petals are white to pale mauve and 12 to 15 mm long with petals fused into a tube for part of their length.

-Not commonly cultivated and plants may be hard to source.
-It is likely just one of many species that needs to be trialled in cultivation.
+Not commonly cultivated, and plants may be hard to source, but it is known to be cultivated.
+It is likely just one of many species that needs more promotion in cultivation.

 Could likely be pruned to a nice shape.
 Best approach is a light tip prune after flowering.